Notes to Reader

 Spelling of artists’ names and constituent names usually follow the Getty Research Institute’s Union List of Artist Names (ULAN).
 Unless a definitive authority (such as birth certificate) dictates otherwise, first names of French people born before 1789 are not hyphenated, except for names derived from saints (e.g., Jean-Baptiste).
 First names of French individuals born during or after 1789 are hyphenated.
 In most cases, the primary title of the painting is the earliest known title, often the English translation of the original French title.
 Alternate and variant titles may derive from exhibition catalogues from the first showing of the work in France or America, contemporary reviews of early exhibitions, catalogues raisonnés of the artist’s work, or variant titles given by the Nelson-Atkins Museum of Art.
 A date range (i.e., 1873–1874) means that the painting was begun and finished within that timeframe.
 A forward slash (/) indicates that the artwork may have been painted at either the first or the second date.
 Single dates given with a “ca.” (circa) indicate that the painting was probably executed within a span of five years preceding or following the date.
 A span of dates accompanied by “ca.” indicates that the painting was executed sometime within those years.
 A backslash ( \ ) in the signature or inscription transcription indicates a line break.

 The Nelson-Atkins Museum of Art uses a variation of the provenance format suggested by The American Alliance of Museums Guide to Provenance Research (Washington, DC, 2001).
 Provenance is listed in chronological order, beginning with the earliest known owner.
 Methods of transaction and the relationship between owners, if known, are indicated at the beginning of each line.
 If the mode of transaction is not known, the line begins with the constituent’s name; if the next constituent is a dealer, the line begins with the word “with” to denote their commercial status.
 Life dates in parentheses are given for non-dealer constituents.
 The city in which they owned the artwork is also listed.
-Collectors active during the World War II era (1933–45) are an exception, in which case all cities where they lived are listed.
+Collectors active during the World War II era (1933–1945) are an exception, in which case all cities where they lived are listed.
 The French word “née” indicates someone’s maiden name.
-When an agent acts as a representative of a buyer for a financial transaction, their name begins with the word “through.”
+When an agent acts as a representative of a buyer for a financial transaction, their name is preceded by the word “through.”
 Dates of a constituent’s ownership, when known, are indicated at the end of each line.
 Uncertain information is preceded by the terms “possibly” or “probably.”
 Footnotes are used to document or clarify information.

 Related works are subdivided into four categories: